Vixel2006/vixel2006/README.md

 # Yusuf Shihata

-## Systems Engineer | Deep Learning Researcher | Builder
+## Software Engineer | Deep Learning Researcher | Builder

 I build software and AI systems that work.
 Full stop.
-I **write the frameworks I use**, extend open-source libraries, and push research boundaries.
+At 19, I **write the frameworks I use**, extend open-source libraries, and push research boundaries.
 My code isn’t polished for appearances—it works, scales, and does what it’s supposed to do.

 I **contribute to Hugging Face**, build **Nawah** from scratch, and experiment with tools that others only talk about.
 I don’t follow trends—I make tools that matter.